 Our Amended and Restated Certificate of Incorporation currently provides for the classification of our Board into three classes.
 The terms of service of the three classes are staggered so that the three-year term of one class expires each year.
-See "Proposal 2: Approval of Amendment to Certificate of Incorporation" and additional information below regarding our proposal to declassify the Board.
+See "Proposal 2: Approval of Amendment to Amended and Restated Certificate of Incorporation Regarding Board Declassification," "Proposal 3: Approval of Amendment to Amended and Restated Certificate of Incorporation Regarding Director Removal" and additional information below regarding our proposal to declassify the Board.